Geoje POW camp: In popular culture

 The Geoje POW Camp was the main setting of the South Korean film Swing Kids (2018), a fictional story about a group of POWs who, under the leadership of a United States Officer stationed at the POW Camp, form a troupe of tap dancers.

+The POW camp is a setting in the novel War Trash by Chinese author Ha Jin.